gustavopin/trunfo-project/README.md

 The program itself is not complex and uses simples lines of code to make the cards: only "printf" and "scanf".
 To not deviate from those two commands the is a command " %[^\n]" for the cityX variable.
 This commands enable us to use spaces in the string array, like "São Paulo".
 Without it we would need to use single word names or no spaces ("SaoPaulo).
 Code is not given as a whole (like A01), instead I chose to make it a string of numbers (01, 02, 03, etc) so I can add it to the State variable latter.
-As it is, the state does not become repetitive to insert.
+As it is, the state does not become repetitive to insert. percapta is a variable to indicate BIP/ per person of the city and is calculated by dividing the total BIP and population.
+Population density is expressed by the variable "dens" and is calculated by dividing the total population by the area of the city.